ppenguin/nixenvs/README.md

 While this is not hermetic, it will cost you less traffic and disk-space.

 Of course you can also add an unstable input to the flake.

+# Contributing

+While it's easiest to just fork and adapt to your needs, I'd be happy to take pull requests for your *generic* extensions.
+I.e. any "not-too-specific" things that might benefit others and likely work on most other systems.